 The adrenal glands help to give us our get up and go.
-But if you are continually surfing on adrenaline and running on empty they can eventually start to under function.
+But if you are continually surfing on adrenaline and running on empty they can eventually start to under-function.
 So what is Adrenal Exhaustion and what can we do about it?

 The adrenal glands sit on top of the kidneys and are responsible for the secretion of adrenaline, cortisol, DHEA and other hormones that are required to help your body function during times of stress, whether it is physical, emotional or mental.
 Chronic stress causes the adrenal glands to become exhausted and so does the person.
 The whole body including the immune system becomes weak and vulnerable.
 Adrenal Exhaustion can be very detrimental to your over all health.
 It causes diminished cortisol and DHEA levels which can adversely affect thyroid and sex hormones.

 Cortisol is one of the most important adrenal hormones.
 Normal cortisol levels are responsible for maintaining normal blood sugar levels, it mobilises fat and protein stores for mores energy and has an anti-inflammatory action in the body.
 Cortisol has an effect on most blood cells that participate in immune of inflammatory reactions as well as having an effect on blood pressure.
-It has an effect electrolyte levels in heart tisse as well, heart beat, and influences the central nervous system controlling mood and behavior.
+It has an effect on electrolyte levels in heart tissue as well, heart beat, and influences the central nervous system controlling mood and behaviour.

-Another important adrenal hormone that declines during periods of stress is DHEA which is considered the “youth or anti-aging hormone”.
+Another important adrenal hormone that declines during periods of stress is DHEA which is considered the “youth or anti-ageing hormone”.
 DHEA’s main actions are through conversion into other more potent hormones such as estrogen and testosterone.
 It also appears to have its own action on the immune system and endothelial cells helping to boost the immune system and help protect against atherosclerosis.

 If production of DHEA decreases under stress and is not rectified, a hormonal cascade can occur, resulting in a deficiency of sex hormones such as estrogen, progesterone and testosterone.
 If these hormones get too low then a whole range of other symptoms and problems can occur such as PMS, menopause, andropause and hypothyroidism.